 My books have addressed topics ranging from the social structure of Roman education in the fourth and fifth centuries CE (Guardians of Language: The Grammarian and Society in Late Antiquity: Berkeley 1988) to the cultural psychology of the Roman elite in the late Republic and early Empire (Emotion, Restraint, and Community in Ancient Rome: Oxford 2005) and have included editions and annotated translations of Suetonius (De grammaticis et rhetoribus, Latin text with introduction, translation, and commentary: Oxford 1995), Cicero (Speech on Behalf of Publius Sestius, translation with introduction and commentary: Oxford 2006), Seneca (Seneca: Anger, Mercy, Revenge, with Martha Nussbaum: Chicago 2010), and the Saturnalia of Macrobius (Loeb Classical Library edition, 3 volumes: Harvard 2011), and Cicero's Brutus and Orator (Oxford and New York 2020).
 The Oxford Classical Texts series has published my critical editions of the Saturnalia (2011) and Suetonius' De uita Caesarum (2016, with a revised edition of De grammaticis et rhetoribus).
 The Appian Way: Ghost Road, Queen of Roads, a travelogue-cum-historical and cultural essay, appeared in the University of Chicago Press's “Culture Trails” series (2012), and I collaborated with Ruth R. Caston in editing Hope, Joy, and Affection in the Classical World (Oxford 2016), which honors the work of David Konstan.
-I have completed and am currently seeing through the press the edition of Servius on Aeneid 9-12 that the late Charles Murgia left unfinished at his death (Serviani in Vergili carmina commentarii: Commentarii in Aeneidos libros IX-XI: Oxford 2018) and am preparing an annotated translation of Cicero's Brutus and Orator, both volumes for Oxford University Press.
+I completed and prepared for publication the edition of Servius on Aeneid 9-12 that the late Charles Murgia left unfinished at his death (Serviani in Vergili carmina commentarii: Commentarii in Aeneidos libros IX-XI: Oxford 2018) and am preparing an annotated translation of Cicero's Brutus and Orator, also for Oxford University Press.
 My next major project will be another contribtion to the Oxford Classical Text series, comprising a new editon of Seneca's De beneficiis, De clementia, and the Apocolocyntosis.